vippsas/vipps-psp-api/vipps-psp-api.md

 The PSP API supports recurring payments out of the box.
 This enables the PSP to perform recurring payments through Vipps, while retaining full transactional control.
 This has been built as an extension to the existing PSPv2 API, and no existing integrations will be affected, other than the possibility to initialize and preform recurring payments.

-## Subscription scope
+## Scopes

-As of now, there is one possible ways to perform a recurring payment - *subscription* .
-These are referred to as the *scope* of the recurring agreement.
+As of now, there are is one possible way to perform a recurring payment - *subscription*.
+Referred to as the *scope* of the recurring agreement.
 Only one *scope* can be used at a time, and it's not possible to change the scope of an agreement.

-*Subscription* based payments are created as a consent to an agreement that allows withdrawal of money on intervals.
-This implies that the user won't have to accept the payment on each occasion, only the first occasion when consenting to the agreement.
-An example of this could be a subscription to a music streaming service paid monthly.
+*Subscription* based payments are created as a consent to an agreement that allows the PSP to withdraw money on unknown intervals.
+This implies that the user won't have to accept the payment on each occasion, only the first one when consenting to the agreement.
+An example of this could be a subscription to a music streaming service.

 ## Initialize a recurring payment

 Initializing a recurring payment works in the same way as a non-recurring payment, but with the inclusion of a *scope* and *agreementURL* in the init call.

-The *scope* can at the time be set to either *subscription* or *oneclick*.
+The *scope* can at the time be set to  *subscription* .
 The *agreementURL* should be a link to where the user can click to administer the agreement.

 To start the initialization, create a standard /init call with the addition of the required fields.
 If you want to initialize a recurring *subscription*, the init request body could look like this.